BAMresearch/aRTist-handbook/docs/_sources/tutorial_xray_source.rst.txt

 Spot Intensity Profile
 ^^^^^^^^^^^^^^^^^^^^^^

-*aRT*\ ist offers a simple way to generate two-dimensional Gaussian or Lorentzian intensity profiles for the focal spot.
+|artist| offers a simple way to generate two-dimensional Gaussian or Lorentzian intensity profiles for the focal spot.
 In the following example, we will create a purely Gaussian spot which has a circular symmetry: its width and height will be equal.
 Feel free to experiment with different parameters.

 .. note::
-    Click the button |icon-intensity-profile| :guilabel:`Create a spot profile image`.
+    Click the button |22x22_smooth| :guilabel:`Create a spot profile image`.
 A window will appear that lets you enter the profile parameters (:numref:`spotGenerator`).

         * :guilabel:`Width`: :code:`1.5`
         * :guilabel:`Height`: :code:`1.5`